graasp/graasp-app-starter-react/README.md

 ## Installing dependences

-Make sure you have `Node`, `npm` and `yarn` installed on your local machine otherwise go to `https://changelog.com/posts/install-node-js-with-homebrew-on-os-x` and install them then run `yarn` from the project directory yo install all dependences.
+Make sure you have `Node`, `npm` and `yarn` installed on your local machine otherwise go to `https://changelog.com/posts/install-node-js-with-homebrew-on-os-x` and install them; then run `yarn` from the project directory to install all dependences.

 ## Starting the server